 Dallas County Insurance Attorney in Texas

 You can call us now at (888) 306-2119 to set up your first consultation with us.
 During your appointment, we will sit with you and evaluate your case.
 We will then discuss all your available legal options so you can receive the settlement you deserve.
-LeMaster & Ahmed PLLC accepts clients throughout the greater Dallas and Fort Worth Metroplex area including Harris County, Dallas County, Galveston County, Montgomery County, Denton County, Tarrant County and Collin County.
+LeMaster & Ahmed, PLLC accepts clients throughout the greater Dallas County area including Irving, DeSoto, Lancaster, Farmer’s Branch and Garland.